 - For WW members, use a light hamburger bun for fewer points.

 - We like Provolone cheese slices with this recipe, but mozzarella, cheddar, and American cheese also work.

 - WW members, use Sargento Ultra Thin cheese slices for fewer points per slice.

 This French Dip is a delicious WW dinner that feels like a decadent treat.

-- We recommend serving with a light hamburger bun, 2 points on all plans.
+- We recommend serving the beef on a light hamburger bun.